yihui/yihui.org/content/en/2018-01-17-thanks-marcel-schilling.md

 slug: thanks-marcel-schilling
 ---

-A few days ago Frank asked [a **bookdown** question](https://stackoverflow.com/q/48247787/559676) on StackOverflow ([many thanks](/en/2017/08/so-gh-email/) for asking on StackOverflow first!), and also posted it to Github ([rstudio/bookdown#515](https://github.com/rstudio/bookdown/issues/515)) last night.
+A few days ago Frank asked [a **bookdown** question](https://stackoverflow.com/q/48247787/559676) on Stack Overflow ([many thanks](/en/2017/08/so-gh-email/) for asking on Stack Overflow first!), and also posted it to Github ([rstudio/bookdown#515](https://github.com/rstudio/bookdown/issues/515)) last night.
 When I woke up this morning, it had been answered by Marcel Schilling (of course, I'll [award 500 points](/en/2017/12/so-bounties/)).
 It seems he could read my mind, because he said this in the Github issue:

 > If your problem is solved, don't forget to close this issue.